 These accommodations will help students recognize their need for employment accommodations, and how to arrange them.

 Moreover, the Ministry of Education should work with other sectors to create more Co-Op placements for students transitioning directly from high school to employment.
-In addition, they should create more placements in similar programs that prepare students for employment, including:
+In addition, they should create more placements in similar programs that prepare students for employment and independent living, including:

 - The Specialist High Skills Major (SHSM)